Trussardi: 2000s and beyond

 After Nicola Trussardi's death in 1999, his son Francesco became chairman, while his daughter Beatrice took on a leadership role.
 After her brother's death in 2003, Beatrice became president and CEO of the fashion house, staying president until Maria Luisa Trussardi took over the position.
 In 2006, the brand hired Eric Wright, who had previously designed for Fendi, to be the house's head designer.
 In the same year, Trussardi Alla Scala Restaurant was opened, becoming one of the three restaurants in Milan to have been awarded two Michelin stars, which it held until 2015.
 In 2008, Trussardi launched the super high-end line of brand Trussardi dal 1911, designed by Milan Vukmirovic.
 In 2011, Trussardi released the home décor collection MY Design, named for the initials of industrial designer Michael Young and inspired by Trussardi's designs of the 1980s and 1990s.

 In 2011, Umit Benan Sahin became the label's creative director, and in 2013, Sahin was replaced by Gaia Trussardi.
 Prior to becoming creative director for the mainline collections, Gaia had already served as the creative director for Tru Trussardi and Trussardi Jeans.
 For the 40th anniversary of their logo, Yuko Shimizu produced an animated short film entitled "Sky Watcher".
 In 2017, Trussardi launched its latest men's fragrance Riflesso.
 Said to have ambrosial wafts of woody and oriental notes.
 In April 2018, Gaia Trussardi stepped down as creative director of the fashion house.

 In February 2019, the asset management company Quattro R acquired 60% of Trussardi.
 A few months later, Maela Mandelli (former PVH director) was named CEO of the company.
 Then in October 2020, Sebastian Suhl was named CEO of Trussardi.
 In May 2021, Benjamin Huseby and Serhat Işık were named creative directors Trussardi.

 In 2023, the company underwent a crisis restructuring procedure at the Milan Court.
 The members of the Board of Directors, CEO Sebastian Suhl, and the two creatives Serhat Işık and Benjamin A. Huseby, resigned.

 In March 2024, Trussardi was acquired by the Miroglio Group and now operates as an independent brand under the leadership of CEO Alberto Racca.
-The acquisition aims to fuse Trussardi's enduring elegance and versatility, attributes that have long defined the brand, with a modern customer-centric approach that embraces contemporary lifestyles and values.
+The acquisition aims to fuse Trussardi's elegance and versatility, attributes that have long defined the brand, with a modern customer-centric approach that embraces contemporary lifestyles and values.